paul-hammant/tbd/content/index.md

 - Teams should become adept with the related [branch by abstraction](/branch-by-abstraction/) technique, and use [feature flags](/feature-flags/) in day to day development.

-- Development teams can transition from a maintence-centric low head-count to a sudden 10x increase, tackling multiple parallel projects on the same application or service, with ease.
+- Development teams can transition from a maintenance-centric low head-count to a sudden 10x increase, tackling multiple parallel projects on the same application or service, with ease.
 [Branch by abstraction](/branch-by-abstraction/) and [feature flags](/feature-flags/) again, but towards [concurrent development of consecutive releases](concurrent-development-of-consecutive-releases/) to further